-Begin to reduce the amount of gum you are using by months two and three.
+Begin to reduce the amount of gum you are using after 4 weeks, and after 8 weeks.
 Slowly reducing your use over time will prevent uncomfortable withdrawal symptoms.
 Using the nicotine gum for longer than three or four months is not recommended.
 Do not use nicotine gum longer than six months without talking with your doctor.

 Here are some tips to slowly reduce your gum use over time: